cnabio/cnab-spec/102-invocation-image.md

 The `invocationImages` section of a `bundle.json` MUST contain at least one image (the invocation image).
 This image MUST be formatted according to the specification laid out in the present document.
 The appropriate invocation image is selected using the current driver.

 When a bundle is executed, the invocation image will be retrieved (if necessary) and started.
-Credential and parameter data is passed to it, and then its `run` tool is executed.
+Credential, parameter and image map data is passed to it, and then its `run` tool is executed.
 (See [The Bundle Runtime](103-bundle-runtime.md) for details).

 This section describes the layout of an invocation image.